itgfirm/safe-food/Evidence/c/README.md

 ***c. used at least five modern and open-source technologies, regardless of architectural layer (frontend, backend etc)***

 ## Open Source Technologies
 ITG used more than five modern and open-source technologies throughout the architectre of our system.
-ITG belives that our customers will benefit from open-source technologies ability to provide cost controls while keeping a permium on innovation.
+ITG belives that our customers benefit from open-source technologies ability to provide cost controls while keeping a permium on innovation.

 ITG used the following open-source technologies:<br>
 -NPM<br>